 Origin: This value is calculated within the Level 1B code.
-Currently, interpolated scaled integer (SI) values may be calculated for non-functional detectors, described in the attribute "Dead Detector List".
+Starting with Collection 6, interpolated scaled integer (SI) values are no longer being calculated for nonfunctional detectors.
+Therefore, this value should always be 0 in Collection 6.

 Name: QAPERCENTOUTOFBOUNDSDATA.2